tomzig16/TemplateBot/docs/Misc/Guidelines/Contribution.md

 * `FixForIssue45`
 * `web/frontend/home-page-visual-update`

+### Commit messages

+Commit messages should be short and descriptive what you are commiting to change.
+If you feel like you need more descriptive commit message consider using in this form:
+`git commit -m "short descriptive title of commit" -n "other notes that you think are needed"` .
+Meaningless commit messages are not allowed.

 ### Pull Requests
 Pull Requests (further PRs) are required to succesfully add your contribution to the main source.
 PRs are created inside the Github web site - simply go to your branch and press green button at the top which will say "Open Pull Request" or `Compare` > `Open Pull Request`.
 Make sure your pull request targets master branch (should be by default), unless you are making a PR to someone else's branch at will.